 We’ll next explore the passage in Spanish painting from Romanesque to Gothic art.
 There is some continuity (e.g. miniatures), but there are notable differences (e.g. the use of stained glass).

 As we move more into the 15th century, certain individual painters stand out, but it is in the 16th and 17th centuries –Spain’s Golden Age—that Spanish painting really comes into its own.
 Like Spanish literature of the same period, Spanish painting seems to mirror Spain’s imperial greatness, but the question is how and why.
-What did the great painters of this period –e.g. El Greco, Velázquez, Zurbarán, Murillo– accomplish?
+What did the great painters of this period –e.g. El Greco, Velázquez, Zurbarán, Murillo— accomplish?
+What was the influence of Flemish and Italian painters?
 What role did patronage have in Spanish painting during this period?
 What themes did the painters prefer?

 Like literature, Spanish painting suffered a decline in the 18th century, until the appearance of one of the giants of art, Francisco de Goya.
 Did a change of royal dynasty have anything to do with the lack of notable Spanish painters?
 Why is Goya an exception?
 We’ll look at possible answers.

 Spanish painting during the 19th century echoes the prevailing interest in Romanticism and its offshoot Costumbrismo (local customs and traditions).
 We’ll see how art and literature interact during this period, before moving to the 20th century.
 Of course, Picasso dominates during this period, and although he is an international figure (and lived most of his life in France) he also remains attached to his Spanish roots.
 We’ll examine Picasso in light of Spanish painting (and how he engages with the past masters of Spanish art) and consider as well some of his remarkable innovations.